abiolaogu/tdb-fork/docs/training/developer-manual.md

 ### Learning Objectives
 After completing this training, you will be able to:
-- Design efficient data models for TDB+
+- Design efficient data models for LumaDB
 - Write high-performance queries using multiple interfaces
 - Implement PromptQL for AI-powered applications
 - Optimize queries for production workloads
-- Integrate TDB+ into your applications
+- Integrate LumaDB into your applications

 ---

-## Module 1: TDB+ Fundamentals
+## Module 1: LumaDB Fundamentals

 ### 1.1 Architecture Overview